alinapurtova/postman_newman_task6/README.md

 npm run test-newman
 ```

-The test results will be generated as an **HTML report**, renamed to index.html.
+The test results will be generated as an **HTML report**, saved to reports/index.html.

 ## GitHub Actions Integration

 This project includes a **GitHub Actions** workflow that:

-- Runs Newman tests automatically on push to the `main` branch
+- Runs Newman tests automatically on push to the main branch
 - Generates an HTML report
-- Renames the report to `index.html`
 - Pushes it to the `newman-report` branch
 - Publishes the result to **GitHub Pages**